 Killeen ISD identifies students as academically gifted in math, science, English language arts and reading, or social studies or a combination of areas.
 In kindergarten, we consider all students for gifted education services; therefore, parents do not need to apply for program participation.
 Beyond kindergarten, district staff pull testing data after our beginning-of-year, mid-year, and end-of-year screeners for all students and actively recruit students who meet initial academic criteria.
 Students may also be nominated by parents, other students, or themselves.

 Upon receiving parent or guardian approval for assessment, campus coordinators conduct evaluations and collect data.
 State regulations require school districts to review qualitative and quantitative data when considering placement, with each district establishing its own criteria for placement.
 Killeen ISD's uses three measures in its selection process:

-- a state-approved, nationally normed ability test (currently KISD uses the NNAT or InView)
+- a state-approved, nationally normed ability test

-- a state-approved academic achievement test (currently KISD uses NWEA MAP or Stanford 10)
+- a state-approved academic achievement test

 - additional measures such as student interview and performance

 How are gifted students served in Killeen ISD?

 Killeen ISD provides G/T students with differentiated instruction in the academic area(s) in which they have been identified.
 Students who qualify for the Gifted and Talented Program will receive appropriate G/T services at their current KISD campus from specially-trained teachers.
 Elementary campuses serve students in G/T cluster classrooms, while middle school and high school students are served through pre-Advanced Placement, Advanced Placement, dual credit, and other advanced course offerings.
 All G/T students are expected to participate in the Texas Performance Standards Project.